MicrosoftDocs/windows-itpro-docs/education/windows/tutorial-deploy-apps-winse/create-policies.md

     - Select **Create Rule**
     - Select **Next**
 1. The policy should be created and output an *.xml* and *.cip* files to the policy file location specified earlier
 1. The policy isn't yet targeting the right base policy.
-Run the following PowerShell command to set the base policy to the Windows 11 SE E Mode policy:
+Run the following PowerShell command to set the base policy to the Windows 11 SE Windows 11 SE base policy:

     ```PowerShell
     Set-CiPolicyIdInfo -FilePath "<Path to.xml file from previous step>" -SupplementsBasePolicyId "{82443e1e-8a39-4b4a-96a8-f40ddc00b9f3}"